• Skip to primary navigation

 Colorful Cardigan with Hood

 Learn how to remix Mandala yarn cakes to create a stunning gradient effect in this muted rainbow sweater pattern.
-Such a fun pattern for your inner artist!
+Such a fun project for your inner artist!
 Video tutorials included.

 Get the Pattern